 Consider how the built environment may impact Autistic people and identify opportunities for improvement across current and future infrastructure projects.

 Identify ways to improve accessible transport options and the accessibility of public spaces and venues, including signage and wayfinding tools.

-Partner with organisations, sporting clubs, local councils and community services to support inclusive initiatives for Autistic people of all ages.
+Partner with organisations, sporting clubs, local councils and community services to support autism-inclusive initiatives.